OI-wiki/i18n/docs/basic/divide-and-conquer.md

 Main articles: [Optimization of searching](../search/opt.md) and [Memorized searching](../dp/memo.md)

-More elementary level of recursion implementation may have too many recursions, which may lead to time out.
-This is when recursion implementation need to be optimized. [^ref3]
+Straightforward recursion implementations may have too many recursions, which may lead to timeouts.
+This is when recursion implementations need to be optimized. [^ref3]

 ### Divide and Conquer

 Divide and Conquer is an algorithm design paradigm.
-Process of algorithms based on it can be divided into three parts: divide, conquer, and combine.
+Process of algorithms based on it can be divided into three parts executed in sequence: divide, conquer, and combine.

 1. Divide: Decompose original problem into two or more similar sub-problems.
 2. Conquer: After decomposing problems into some easily solvable bound, solve the sub-problem recursively until solved.
-3. Combine: Combine results from sub-problems to obtain final results of original problem.
+3. Combine: Combine results from sub-problems to obtain the final result of original problem.

 Generally, problems which can be solved with divide and conquer paradigm have these features:

-- The problem can be easily solved when its size is down to a certain level.
+- The problem can be easily solved when its size is small enough.
 - The problem can be decomposed into several sub-problems with smaller size, i.e., the problem has the property of optimal substructure.
 Results of sub-problems decomposed from original problem can be used and combined into results of original problem.
 - Sub-problems decomposed from original problem are independent to each other, i.e., Sub-problems do not contain common sub-problems between them.

 ???+warning "Warning"
     If sub-problems are not independent, then algorithms using divide-and-conquer paradigm need to solve common sub-problems repeatedly.
 Thus, unnecessary works would be done.
 Under such circumstances it is better to use [dynamic programming](../dp/basic.md) rather than divide-and-conquer paradigm.

 Let take merge sort as an example.
 Assume we have a function named `merge_sort` as an implementation of merge sort.
 The job of this function is **to sort an input array**.
 The problem is obviously can be decomposed.
-Sorting an array is equal to sorting two halves of this array, then combine these to one.
+Sorting an array is equivalent to sorting two halves of this array, then combine them to one.

 ```cpp
 // This block of code has been simplified.